alkihis/iterator-polyfill/README.md

 The polyfill auto applies to iterators used by arrays, generators and async generators.
 Usually, you don't need to polyfill them.

-For your own polyfills, you can use `globalThis.Iterator.prototype` and `globalThis.AsyncIterator.prototype`.
+For your own objects, you can use `globalThis.Iterator.prototype` and `globalThis.AsyncIterator.prototype`.
-Your JS engine must support async generator and `Symbol.asyncIterator` property.
+Your JS engine must support async generator and `Symbol.asyncIterator` property in order to read the polyfill properly.

 ```js
 const my_it = {